+In an earlier incarnation, this painting looked much different.
 In the exhibition where that original version was shown, someone started a conversation with me about pattern in my work.
 Specifically, he said that he noticed that I used a lot of pattern, but that I always cover it up with fields of plain color.
 He asked me why I did that, and I didn’t have an answer because I hadn’t even thought of it that way myself.
 From that conversation, I challenged myself to consciously use pattern, and to resist what I now know is my temptation to bury it.
 This has led to some interesting developments for me, and a new (to me), labor-intensive way of deliberately creating patterns, such as stripes.
 I’ve used a lot of tape in the process, laying it down, painting stripes, blow-drying them, removing the tape, and starting again with the next stripe.

 This mindfulness, and taking pains with details, came at a time where my wife and I suddenly woke to the fact that, Hey, we’ve been together a while now; this is now what you’d call a long-term relationship!
 We’re not honeymooners any more.
 Time has a way of creeping up like that.

 In my mind, I started to examine these two things side by side, the attention to my process, and the attention to my marriage.
 Both go better when you’re mindful.
 Both go better when you take the time.
 Both need a lot of attention.

 Also around this time, we took a long vacation, the first since our honeymoon.
 Among our stops, we revisited Italy, where we had gone together in the very early days of our relationship.
 Going there again provided a natural comparison and opportunity to look at our relationship at its beginning and at its current bloom, seven years in.